Single Point Diamond Tool

 3. What carat size does your abrasive supplier recommend for the width and diameter of your wheel?

 When it comes to choosing the carat weight for your diamond tool, think about the wheel diameter and width of your machine; the larger these numbers are, the larger the carat weight must be.
 If you are unsure, follow your abrasive supplier’s guidelines.
 Using an undersized diamond causes the stones to become superheated, even when grinding wet, which will soften the stone and cause undue wear to your machine and poor wheel conditioning.

 4. Are you concerned about turning your dressing tools?

 Some are reluctant to turn dressing tools, even though it extends the life of the tool, because of the risk of misalignment.
 Indexable tools solve this problem by not requiring loosening during indexing.
 This alleviates the risk of misalignment and makes them the tool of choice for many operators.
 With a two-part construction featuring separate head and shank pieces, it is easy to simply turn the indexable head with a wrench while the tool shank stays in place.

+For an in-depth look at dressing solutions, check out our article on optimizing grinding processes with the proper truing and dressing tools.
 There are a lot of considerations to make when choosing the appropriate diamond tool for your job, but the decision does not have to be intimidating.